What is the Pastoral Care system at Servite?

 Yes.
 The College offers two private bus routes:

-Transperth train services are accessible at Glendalough and Stirling train stations, and a full list of Transperth bus services is available here.
+Transperth train services are accessible at Glendalough and Stirling train stations, and a list of Transperth bus services accessible to Servite students is available here.
 Please use the Transperth Journey Planner for detailed information on times and routes.

 Returning buses at the end of the day will depart from the bus stops at the front of the school along Cape Street.